 Work at Home Jobs To Avoid

-Data Entry Jobs - You'll see lots of listings for data entry jobs.
-They are usually either positions posting ads or a sales pitch for a kit that will get you started.
+- Data Entry Jobs: You'll see lots of listings for data entry jobs.
+They are usually either position posting ads or a sales pitch for a kit that will get you started.

 The winner in the scam contest are the sites that offer to sell/provide you with information on only legitimate work at home jobs - for a nominal fee, of course.
 Don't do it!